 - Bake the cake in a preheated oven for about 40 minutes.

-- When ready the cake will have a deep golden brown colour and springs back to the touch.
-Or, if a toothpick inserted inside comes out clean then it's ready.
+- When ready, the cake will have a deep golden brown colour and spring back to the touch.
+Or, if a toothpick inserted inside comes out clean, then it's ready.

 - Release the cake from the springform pan and cool completely before dusting with powdered sugar.